FineUploader/fine-uploader/readme.md

 * `onProgress(String id, String fileName, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
 Only used by the XHR/ajax uploader.
 * `onError(String id, String fileName, String errorReason)` - called whenever an exceptional condition occurs (during an upload, file selection, etc).
 * `onAutoRetry(String id, String fileName, String attemptNumber)` - called before each automatic retry attempt for a failed file.
+* `onValidate((Object or Array) fileData, boolean isBatch)` - This is called with an array of `FileData` objects (representing all files dropped or selected) if more than one file has been dropped or selected at once.
+In this case, the `isBatch` value is `true`.
+To prevent any files in this batch from being uploaded, simply return false.
+If your handler does not return false, this callback will also occur for each file submitted.
+In that case, one `FileData` object will be passed, and `isBatch` will be false.
+If you want to only prevent specific files from being uploaded, you can return false here when appropriate.
+Note that a `FileData` object has two properties: `name` (the file name) and `size` (the file size).
+The `size` property will be undefined if the user agent does not support the File API.

 <br/>
 ### Changing alert/messages to something more user friendly ###